- Get link

 Albanese's main influences include Stieglitz, Adams, Ghirri, Sugimoto, Richter, and Schifano.

-For the first time, the artist employed photography in the Body series, created in the early 2000s.
+For the first time, the artist employed photography in the Bodies series, created in the early 2000s.

 These works originate from photographs of real human bodies, which are computer-edited with image-editing software and printed on canvas, before being painted and further transformed.
 In this series, the human body is represented as an object of exploitation by mass media.